Interval Rearrangement Ensembles: Duality and time reversing symmetry

-The latter statement means that every time a twist is removed from an IRE by an induction step, it does not in fact disappear, but is rather transferred to the dual scheme.
-Let us see how this happens.
+The last proposition means that whenever an induction step removes a turn from an IRE scheme, this turn does not just disappear, but rather gets transferred into the dual scheme.
+Let us show how this happens.